Recent Global CO2

 Whole-atmosphere monthly mean CO2 concentration based on GOSAT data

 The whole-atmosphere mean CO2 concentration was calculated based on GOSAT measurement.
-Observational data collected by the satellite over a period exceeding six years since May 2009 were used for this calculation.
+Observational data collected by the satellite over since April 2009 were used for this calculation.
 Over the analyzed period, the monthly mean CO2 concentration continually rose, with seasonal fluctuations due to photosynthetic activity by plants that intensifies and subsides over a single year in the Northern Hemisphere.
-The trend line of the global CO2 mean, obtained by subtracting averaged seasonal fluctuations from the monthly CO2 time series, increases monotonously 1).
+The trend line of the global CO2 mean, obtained by subtracting averaged seasonal fluctuations from the monthly CO2 time series, increases monotonously (3).
 We note here that areas that GOSAT measurement can cover are limited to parts of the globe without cloud cover and where the local solar altitude is above a specific threshold.
-Therefore, the global distribution of column-averaged CO2 concentration, needed for the calculation of the whole-atmosphere mean CO2 concentration, was estimated from GOSAT data 2).
-Shown in the figure above are the time series of the monthly mean CO2 concentration and the trend line calculated from the monthly time series 3).
-The values shown here are found to be smaller by 1-2 ppm than those based on CO2 measurements at the surface level 4).
+Therefore, the global distribution of column-averaged CO2 concentration, needed for the calculation of the whole-atmosphere mean CO2 concentration, was estimated from GOSAT data (4).
+Shown in the figure above are the time series of the monthly mean CO2 concentration and the trend line calculated from the monthly time series (5).
+The values shown here are found to be smaller by 1-2 ppm than those based on CO2 measurements at the surface level (6).

 (cryo-cooler) installed on the observation instrument aboard the satellite (TANSO-FTS) failed on August 2, 2015 and was restarted on September 14.